 About Wounded Warrior Project®

 Wounded Warrior Project is recognizing its 10-year anniversary, reflecting on a decade of service and reaffirming its lifetime commitment to serving wounded veterans.
 The mission of Wounded Warrior Project is to honor and empower Wounded Warriors -- by raising awareness and enlisting the public’s aid for the needs of injured service members, by helping injured servicemen and women aid and assist each other, and by providing unique, direct programs and services to meet their needs.
 WWP is a national, nonpartisan organization headquartered in Jacksonville, Florida.
 To get involved and learn more, visit woundedwarriorproject.org.
-You may also visit wwp10.org for more information on the 10-year anniversary.

 Contact for the Film Series: